jorgetp/dbverify/README.md

 # DBVerify

-This repository contains [Tamarin](https://tamarin-prover.github.io/) symbolic models for a number of state-of-the-art **distance bounding protocols**, which are cryptogrphic protocols that, in addition to authentication, are meant to guarantee physical proximity between the principals.
+This repository contains [Tamarin](https://tamarin-prover.github.io/)-based symbolic models for a number of **distance bounding protocols**.
+These are cryptogrphic protocols that, in addition to authentication, are meant to guarantee physical proximity between the participants.

 For further details see our **IEEE S\&P'18** paper [Distance-Bounding Protocols: Verification without Time and Location](https://jorgetp.github.io/files/papers/SP18-preprint.pdf).